repoofideas/blog/_posts/2020-01-14-Problem-Orientation.md

+---
+toc: true
+layout: post
+description: Stick to the problem not the technique
+categories: [Research Rants]
+title: Problem Orientation for the Long Term
+---

+# Problem Orientation for the Long Term

 It has been a year since I have enrolled in a computer science graduate program.
 A lot has changed since then, including my rent price(rip my savings), but there's one thing I am repeating exactly the same as last year at this period.
 I am applying to summer internships amid turndowns.
 Let's look at a post from the subreddit r/cscareeradvice that describes how internship rejection truly feels.

 >What you feel, anytime you begin to think about them; That hurt you can’t exactly articulate into words?
 It’s okay to feel those feelings.
 It’s okay to hurt.
 If necessary, it’s okay to cry.
 You won’t be any less of a person because you’re experiencing strong emotions.